Planning & Development

 Approval by Planning Commission is often the first step required in the development process.
-The Commission meets every other Thursday at 2:30 p.m. in City Hall annex chambers, 900 Bagby, unless otherwise posted.
-The agenda is posted three days in advance on the Department’s web site for platting, www.HoustonPlatTracker.org.
+The Commission meets every other Thursday at 2:30 p.m. as posted.
+The agenda is posted three days in advance on the Department’s web site at www.HoustonPlatTracker.org.
 Items on the agenda posted as consent are typically considered all in one grouping.
 Items considered separately include replats requiring a public hearing and variances.

 Members of the public can sign up to speak on any agenda item at the meeting.
-Speakers are allowed two minutes and can only speak once per item (if the item is deferred, speakers must choose at which meeting to speak).
+Speakers are usually allowed two minutes.

 A plat provides for the subdivision of land that can be legally defined (i.e. Lot 29, block 19 of the Happy Trails subdivision).
 Subdivision plats are required to show how land will be subdivided.
 The plat must reflect adequate streets and right-of-way for the project.
 The plat is checked to assure it abides by all development rules as established by Chapter 42, the City’s land development ordinance.
 By law, the Commission is required to approve plats that meet the requirements of Chapter 42.

 Undeveloped land must be platted before development occurs.
 If land is platted, it can be replatted to further subdivide the existing subdivision plat or change the use of the property (i.e. from single-family to multi-family).
 Typically, a replat will make changes to the layout of lots, reserves, building setback lines and easements.